-John P. Morris - 4.
-Improve the scholarship program, including marketing, accessibility, and breadth. - 5.
-Create targeted training opportunities in RMA, e.g., limited travel, state or sub-region focus, or electronic media/ we binars, etc. - 6.
+John P. Morris

+- 4. Improve the scholarship program, including marketing, accessibility, and breadth. - 5.
+Create targeted training opportunities in RMA, e.g., limited travel, state or sub-region focus, or electronic media/ we'binars, etc. - 6.
 Translate the RMA/Business Partner relationship into a more mutually beneficial association, e.g., more benefit to business partners and the average member.

 RMA is also actively promoting its 14ers Club, which is unique to the Rocky Mountain region.
 The purpose of the Fourteeners Club (a.k.a.
-14ers Club) is to: - · Promote a recognition program for individuals within RMA who aspire to greater heights. - · Support RMA in its mission to elevate the leadership and influence of facilities professionals. - · Recruit and mentor others to prepare for and fulfill leadership roles at their own institutions, within RMA, and within APPA.
+14ers Club) is to:

+- · Promote a recognition program for individuals within RMA who aspire to greater heights. - · Support RMA in its mission to elevate the leadership and influence of facilities professionals. - Recruit and mentor others to prepare for and fulfill leadership roles at their own institutions, within RMA, and within APPA.

 At the first-timers welcome reception presenters discussed why one should become a member of RMA.
 One of numerous reasons to join is that RMA offers a continuum throughout an individual's career.
 Early in one's career, RMA provides value by offering training, networking, and learning.
 Later, RMA fulfills a need to share your wisdom and experience through mentoring.
-Overall, RMA is a
+Overall, RMA is a conduit to transfer knowledge and wisdom, provides an opportunity for fellowship, and is a venue for melding the science and the art of facilities management.
+The 14ers Club is designed to enhance this conduit.

-President: John P. Morris, University of Colorado at Boulder President-Elect: Dave Button, University of Regina Secretary/Treasurer: Erik van de Boogaard, Adams State College Communications Coordinator: Joseph Metzger, Arizona State University APPA Senior Representative: Mary Vosevich, University of New Mexico APPA Junior Representative: Kevin Hansen, Weber State University Awards and Recognition Committee Chair: Chris Kopach, University of Arizona Membership Committee Chair: Viron Lynch, Weber State University Information and Research Committee Chair: Greg Wiens, Athabasca University Professional Affairs Committee Chair:
+President: John P. Morris, University of Colorado at Boulder President-Elect: Dave Button, University of Regina Secretary/Treasurer: Erik van de Boogaard, Adams State College Communications Coordinator: Joseph Metzger, Arizona State University APPA Senior Representative: Mary Vosevich, University of New Mexico APPA Junior Representative: Kevin Hansen, Weber State University Awards and Recognition Committee Chair: Chris Kopach, University of Arizona Membership Committee Chair: Viron Lynch, Weber State University Information and Research Committee Chair: Greg Wiens,

-Jeff Butler, Montana State University - Bozeman Professional Development Committee Chair: Shawna Rowley, Weber State University Annual Meeting Coordinator: Luis Rocha, University of Arizona Historian: Eakle Barfield, Montana State University - Billings.
+Athabasca University Professional Affairs Committee Chair: Jeff Butler, Montana State University - Bozeman

+Professional Development Committee Chair: Shawna Rowley, Weber State University

+Annual Meeting Coordinator: Luis Rocha, University of Arizona Historian: Eakle Barfield, Montana State University - Billings.

 APPA Liason: Lander Medlinn, APPA

-2010 Regional Conference

 Mark your calendars!
-The RMA 58th Annual Meeting will be held October 18-20.
-2010 in northern Idaho on the shores of the spectacular Lake Coeur d'Alene at the Coeur d'Alene Golf and Spa Resort, with the world famous 'floating green.'
-The theme is "Reflections of Success"
+The RMA 58th Annual Meeting will be held October 18-20, 2010 in northern Idaho on the shores of the spectacular Lake Coeur d'Alene at the Coeur d'Alene Golf and Spa Resort, with the world famous "floating green."
+The theme is "Reflections of Success."

 Southeastern Region

-Heather Hargrave SRAPPA Vice President for Communications Tulane University